emmettstr/docs/_pcm/index.md

 ## Syntax

-The annotation is done in SUD (Surface-Syntactic Universal Dependencies) with an automatic translation into UD.
+The annotation is carried out in SUD (Surface-Syntactic Universal Dependencies) with an automatic translation into UD.
 SUD uses the same tagset and features as UD but has a different distribution-based dependency structure.

 - We distinguish arguments, modifiers, and peripherals in the `obl` relation: `obl:arg`, `obl:mod` `obl:periph`
 - We used `conj:coord` instead of `coord`.